 Hot springs are natural bodies of water heated by the volcanic activity of Colorado’s dormant volcanoes.
 There are three major hot springs in Colorado – Glenwood Springs, Hot Sulphur Springs, and Great Pagosa Springs.
 Each of these was originally used by Native Americans for their rich mineral content, and their natural healing abilities.

 Hot Springs have long been used for their therapeutic benefits.
-The minerals in the water have numerous positive affects on your health.
-Some items to consider bringing include sunscreen, sunglasses, a towel, flip flops, water, bathing suit and a flashlight (if going at night).
-Lastly, we would like to suggest bringing a camera on your Colorado hot springs excursion.
-The majestic blue sky, the tall golden mountains, and the sheer natural elegance of Colorado has been a subject of many magazine covers.
+The minerals in the water have numerous positive effects on your health.
+Some items to consider bringing include sunscreen, sunglasses, a towel, flip flops, water, a bathing suit, and a flashlight (if going at night).
+Lastly, we would like to suggest bringing a camera to your Colorado hot springs excursion.
+The majestic blue sky, the tall golden mountains, and the sheer natural elegance of Colorado has been the subject of many magazine covers.

 History of Colorado’s hot springs

 By the late 1880s, all three of these locations were filled with settlers looking to make their lives richer.
 Some drilled for gold and left once they realized the area was barred.
 Others, on the other hand, decided to stay.
 Once the healing abilities were noticed, these natural landmarks became home to some of the most upscale resorts in the nation.